Martin Gardner: Gardner's mathematical grapevine

 Gardner maintained an extensive network of experts and amateurs with whom he regularly exchanged information and ideas.
 Doris Schattschneider would later term this circle of collaborators "Gardner's mathematical grapevine" or "MG^{2"}.

 Gardner's role as a hub of this network helped facilitate several introductions that led to further fruitful collaborations.
-(Note: Before there were search engines, the intellectual world relied on human hubs to serve as repositories of knowledge and connectors of people with common interests who otherwise would not have known one another.
-Martin Gardner was such a connector.
-His column was the best mathematical watering hole of its day, and behind the scenes he served as a tireless mathematical match-maker.
-Gardner was a hub par excellence.)
 Mathematicians Conway, Berlekamp, and Guy, who met as a result of Gardner's influence, would go on to write Winning Ways for your Mathematical Plays, a foundational book in combinatorial game theory that Gardner subsequently championed.
 Gardner also introduced Conway to Benoit Mandelbrot because he knew of their mutual interest in Penrose tiles.
 Gardner's network was also responsible for introducing Doris Schattschneider and Marjorie Rice, who worked together to document the newly discovered pentagon tilings.

 As he was launching his monthly column in 1956 and 1957, Gardner began corresponding with mathematicians such as Claude Shannon, John Nash, John Milnor, and David Gale.He credited his network with generating further material for his columns: "When I first started the column, I was not in touch with any mathematicians, and gradually mathematicians who were creative in the field found out about the column and began corresponding with me.
 So my most interesting columns were columns based on the material I got from them, so I owe them a big debt of gratitude."

 Gardner prepared each of his columns in a painstaking and scholarly fashion and conducted copious correspondence to be sure that everything was fact-checked for mathematical accuracy.
 Communication was often by postcard or telephone and Gardner kept meticulous notes of everything, typically on index cards.
 Archives of some of his correspondence stored at Stanford University occupy some 63 linear feet of shelf space.
 This correspondence led to columns about the rep-tiles and pentominos of Solomon W. Golomb; the space filling curves of Bill Gosper; the aperiodic tiles of Roger Penrose; the Game of Life invented by John H. Conway; the superellipse and the Soma cube of Piet Hein; the trapdoor functions of Diffie, Hellman, and Merkle; the flexagons of Stone, Tuckerman, Feynman, and Tukey; the geometrical delights in a book by H. S. M. Coxeter; the game of Hex invented by Piet Hein and John Nash; Tutte's account of squaring the square; and many other topics.

 The wide array of mathematicians, physicists, computer scientists, philosophers, magicians, artists, writers, and other influential thinkers who can be counted as part of Gardner's mathematical grapevine includes: